CollinHeist/TitleCardMaker/README.md

 `TitleCardMaker` is a program and [Docker container](https://hub.docker.com/r/collinheist/titlecardmaker) written in Python that automates the creation of customized title cards (which are image previews of an episode of TV) for use in personal media services like [Plex](https://www.plex.tv/), [Emby](https://emby.media/), or [Jellyfin](https://jellyfin.org/).

-The Maker can be automated such that everything can be pulled without manual intervention (except for a few exceptions).
-Episode titles can be pulled from an instance of [Sonarr](https://sonarr.tv/), images and logos from [TheMovieDatabase](https://www.themoviedb.org/) and Plex, and the maker can even utilize an episode's watch status within Plex to create "spoiler free" versions of title cards automatically, as shown below:
+TitleCardMaker can be automated such that everything can be pulled without manual intervention.
+All your series can be read from [Sonarr](https://sonarr.tv/) or Plex; episode data can be pulled from Sonarr, Plex or [TheMovieDatabase](https://www.themoviedb.org/); images from TheMovieDatabase or Plex; and TitleCardMaker can even utilize an episode's watch status within Plex to create "spoiler free" versions of title cards automatically, as shown below:

 <img src="https://user-images.githubusercontent.com/17693271/174520069-d981b33e-df93-4166-a4dc-b898af82eb3f.jpg"/>